The-AI-Alliance/ranking-safety-priorities/docs/index.markdown

 * [Education]({{site.baseurl}}/domains/Education)
 * [Legal]({{site.baseurl}}/domains/Legal)

-We are also adding content for other domains as we encounter it:
+We are also adding content for other domains as we encounter them:

 * [Telecom]({{site.baseurl}}/domains/Telecom)

+The [domains]({{site.baseurl}}/domains/domains) landing page has some additional information about where to find domain-specific datasets and benchmarks.

 ## Additional Links